BirdChair/crypto-fraud/README.md

 Condolonces to FTX users.

-Contagion will be widespread and rapid, with chapter 11's being filed already, billions of U.S dollars where no knows the where abouts, BTC trading below relevant local lows made back in June and finally the countless other parties associated with FTX/Alameda, such as: BlockFi, Genesis and more than 100 more entities associated with these bankruptcy proceedings.
+Contagion will be widespread and rapid, with chapter 11's being filed already, billions of U.S dollars where no knows the where abouts, BTC trading below relevant local lows made back in June and finally the countless other parties associated with FTX/Alameda, such as: BlockFi, Genesis and more than 100 other entities associated with FTX/Alameda both off and on the books.

+In conslusion, you have no idea the transparency needed when dealing in finance.
+For crypto specifically, from an investor's mindset, it is very hard to participate given the climate.
+The bottom line is this: With leverage in crypto no one knows how much money there is...